 We have disclosed to you all terms (both expressed and implied), including all rights of return or price adjustments and warranty provisions.
-We have made available to you all significant contracts, communications (either written or oral), and other relevant information pertaining to arrangements with our customers.
+We have made available to you all significant contracts, communications (either written or oral), and other relevant information pertaining to arrangements with our customers, including distributors and resellers.